nickytonline/astro-partykit-starter/README.md

 `src/components/` is where components go, Astro/React/Vue/Svelte/Preact components.
 For this starter project, we're using React, but feel free to switch to your favorite framework.

 Any static assets, like images, can be placed in the `public/` directory.

+## End-to-End Testing With Playwright

+This starter kit uses [Playwright](https://playwright.dev/) for end-to-end testing.
+You can find the tests in the `tests/` directory.
+To run all of the tests, you can run `npx playwright test` from the root of the project.
+After all of the tests are complete, you will see a report of the tests that passed and failed.
+Run `npx playwright show-report` to see a visual representation of the test results on `http://localhost:9323`.

+Here are a few other commands you can use for Playwright testing:

+- `npx playwright test --ui` - Starts the interactive UI mode.
+- `npx playwright test --project=chromium` - Runs the tests only on Desktop Chrome.
+- `npx playwright test example-file.spec.ts` - Runs the tests in a specific file.
+- `npx playwright test --debug` - Runs the tests in debug mode.
+- `npx playwright codegen` - Auto generates tests with Codegen.

 ## Deployment